alexanderkoller/pergamon/bibstrings.typ

 // TODO: Can I automate capitalization?
 E.g. periods function should ensure uppercase
+// (this should be done with a printfield style argument)

 // TODO: Internationalize to other languages than English

+// TODO: also include the short bibstring and let the user choose

 // converted from english.lbx
 #let default-bibstring = (